-As the spacecraft travels from Earth to Mars during the cruise and approach phases of the mission it communicates directly with Earth in the X-band portion of the radio spectrum (at 7 to 8 gigahertz).
+As the spacecraft travels from Earth to Mars during the cruise and approach phases of the mission, it communicates directly with Earth in the X-band portion of the radio spectrum (at 7 to 8 gigahertz).
 For this, the spacecraft uses a transponder and amplifier in the spacecraft's descent stage and two antennas.
 One of the antennas, the parachute low-gain antenna, is on the aeroshell's parachute cone, which is exposed through the center of the cruise stage.
 The other, the medium-gain antenna, is mounted on the cruise stage.
-The parachute low-gain antenna serves during the early weeks of the cruise to Mars, then again during cruise-stage separation.
-During most of the voyage, the job switches to the medium-gain antenna, which provides higher data rates but requires more restrictive pointing toward Earth.
+The parachute lowgain antenna provided communications during the early weeks of the cruise to Mars, and will do so again starting shortly before cruise-stage separation.
+For most of the voyage, the job switched to the medium-gain antenna, which provides higher data rates but requires more restrictive pointing toward Earth.
 The telecommunications system provides position and velocity information for navigation, as well carrying data and commands.